sljepic/build-ci-cd-project/README.md

       *chmod +x make_predict_azure_app.sh*
       "./make_predict_azure_app.sh*
 * Login to your Azure DevOps organization (dev.azure.com)
-* Create a new project with optional name
+* Create a new project with an optional name
-* Open project Settings --> Service connections (under Pipelines tab) and press Createe service connection
+* Open project Settings --> Service connections (under Pipelines tab) and press Create service connection
 * Chose Azure Resource Manager and pres next, in a new tab chose Service principal
 * When your Azure Subscription is successfully loaded, give a name to your connection
-* On a starting sidebar press Create Pipeline and chose GitHub as a code source
+* On a starting sidebar, press Create Pipeline and choose GitHub as a code source
-* Select your repository and chose Python to Linux Web App on Azure
+* Select your repository and choose Python to Linux Web App on Azure
 * Save and Run to commit azure-pipelines.yml file on your repository
-* Give authorization to execute your Webapp Deployment job
+* Give the authorization to execute your Webapp Deployment job
-* If the workflow has finished successfully, inspect logs by using following command:
+* If the workflow has finished successfully, inspect logs by using the following command:
       *az webapp log tail*
 * Create a locustfile.py that has post and get functions
-* Execute command:
+* Execute the command:
       *locust -f locustfile.py*
-* Connect to *localhost:8089* and add number of users
+* Connect to *localhost:8089* and add a number of users
 * Observe load test results for get and post requests

 Screenshots: